 If you are a former student, you do not need to request a refund.
 Any credit balance remaining on your student account will be refunded automatically once all adjustments have been completed.
 Please be aware that all refund checks will be made payable to the student named on the student account.

-To check the status of a request, please contact the Accounting Department at (562) 903-4760 and ask to be connected to the Collections Specialist.
+To check the status of a request, please contact the Accounting Department at (562) 903-4760 and ask to be connected to the Loan and Collection Administrator.